Like many pro athletes, there has been a lot of speculation lately about whether or not WWE wrestlers use steroids.

 - Substance abuse and drug testing – WWE prohibits using performance-enhancing drugs, stimulants, pseudoephedrine, narcotic analgesics, etc.

-- Cardiovascular testing – All WWE wrestlers undergo a cardiovascular test before being hired and twice yearly while under contract.
+- Cardiovascular testing – All WWE wrestlers undergo a cardiovascular test before being hired and twice a year while under contract.

 - ImPACT testing – All wrestlers undergo brain processing speed, memory, and reaction time tests.